MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.head['t]-function-[fsharp].md

 This function is named `Head` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example
-The following code shows how to use Seq.head.

 [!code-fsharp[Main](snippets/fssequences/snippet41.fs)]